Interest rate forecast for mortgages

 A Saron or fixed-rate mortgage

 This graphic shows the development of the attractiveness of fixed-rate mortgages.
 As part of efforts to tackle inflation, Swiss policy rates rose sharply after the COVID-19 crisis.
 This made fixed-rate mortgages more attractive.
-The relaxation of monetary policy is making SARON mortgages less expensive again and, in turn, more attractive.
+The easing of monetary policy made Saron mortgages less expensive again and, in turn, more attractive.

 Source: PostFinance Ltd, SNB, SIX, Web Financial Group, SECO, KOF